-Designed especially for clergy, religious and lay persons with theological preparation, who seek a deeper grounding in this ministry without necessarily completing a full degree program, the certificate may be pursued either on a graduate or undergraduate level.
+Designed especially for clergy, religious and lay persons with theological preparation, who seek a deeper grounding in this ministry without necessarily completing a full degree program, the certificate is ordinarily pursued on the graduate level.
 It requires 18 credit hours of course work, all of which must be completed within 5 years of the first course completion.
 A maximum of 6 hours transfer credit will be accepted for approved equivalents of the program requirements.
 For those who wish, the certificate may also be completed as part of the Master of Pastoral Studies degree (see above), satisfying 12 hours of the ministry requirement and 6 hours of the theology requirement.

-Because of the nature of spiritual direction, effective preparation for this ministry requires both extensive professional training and distinctive personal qualities.
-The "Certificate in Spiritual Direction" (CSD), therefore, is built on selective admission requirements and also on a progressive evaluation of candidates.
-The process of preparation is at the same time a process of discernment on the part of the candidates together with the faculty concerning the future direction of their ministry.
-An evaluation of each candidate's aptitude for spiritual direction occurs at the end of each year.
+Because of the nature of spiritual direction, effective preparation for this ministry requires both extensive professional training and distinctive personal qualities, as well as mature life experience.
+The "Certificate in Spiritual Direction" (CSD), therefore, is built on selective admission requirements and also on a progressive evaluation of candidates, who ordinarily are required to have a minimum age of 30.
+The process of preparation is at the same time a process of discernment on the part of the candidates together with the faculty concerning the future direction occurs at the end of each year.
 Those who do not receive satisfactory evaluation on their aptitude as spiritual director, or those who do not wish to pursue the full ministry of spiritual direction, may complete the Certificate in Faith Companioning.